maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Changelog

+* **Version 1.4.9:**
+  * Minor fixes.
+  * Developper can now add new wallets if they want.
+  * ChromeDriver is automatically downloaded - no need to do it manually (`pip install -r requirements.txt` required).
+  * _The reCAPTCHAs solver is not integrated/configured._
 * **Version 1.4.8:**
   * <strike>Added a new feature that allows to upload more than 50 items in a collection.
 Requires to be activated (asked at launch).</strike> (Method used: https://www.youtube.com/watch?v=8wpmjh8xrXo). **Update:** This method is useless because [OpenSea went back on its words](https://twitter.com/opensea/status/1486843201352716289).
 The limit has been removed.
   * Minor fix.